 Gold moves in trends.
 A beginner might see price zigzagging and feel lost.
 Moving averages smooth out this noise and reveal the true direction.
 Using moving averages gold traders can spot trends, entry points, and key support or resistance levels.
 This guide explains MA20, MA50, and MA200 and how to apply them ethically.

-Section 1: Simple vs Exponential Moving Averages
+Simple vs Exponential Moving Averages

-What is a Simple Moving Average?
+What Is a Simple Moving Average?

 A simple moving average (SMA) adds up closing prices over a set period and divides by that number.
 For example, MA20 adds the last 20 daily closes and divides by 20.
 Each price gets equal weight.
 SMAs are smooth but slow to react to sudden moves.

-What is an Exponential Moving Average?
+What Is an Exponential Moving Average?

 An exponential moving average (EMA) gives more weight to recent prices.
 It reacts faster than SMA.
 This makes EMA better for catching trend changes early.
 Many traders prefer EMA for short-term moving averages gold strategies.
 However, EMAs can give more false signals during choppy markets.